edbury/gremlin-camp/src/site/notes/spaces/mosh/BYOC.md

 Contractors can learn a **Trained Skill** in 3 sessions, an **Expert Skill** in 5 sessions, and a **Master Skill** in 10 sessions.

-Skill costs remain unchanged and contractors will need to purchase their own materials.
+Credit costs remain unchanged and contractors will need to purchase their own materials.

-## Employers
+## Wardens

 Running a BYOC session doesn't require any changes to your play style.
 However, two small pieces of prep will help:

 First, decide on the Hazard Level and Jump Pay up front.
 Announcing these ahead of time will give prospective players a sense of how much they stand to make, how lethal the contract is, and how weird things might get.

-Second, if any of your players are bringing a legacy character, take a quick look over their sheet.
-They may have gear or conditions from previous missions you may want to account for or request they leave behind.
+~~Second, if any of your players are bringing a legacy character, take a quick look over their sheet.
+They may have gear or conditions from previous missions you may want to account for or request they leave behind.~~ [This should be standardized in some way.
+Mission constraints, maybe.
+"No explosives permitted." for ex.]

 You're also free to set a cap on the High Score of participating characters, which will provide a loose ceiling for player power level.
+[Maybe some guidelines here.
+"X-Y are likely entry-level contractors."]

-Imagining that your PCs are looking over the station's job board, a standardized contract might look something like this:
+When contractors are looking over the station's job board, a standard job might look something like:

 ```
-Piece by Piece

 Location: Daedalus Robotics Lab
 Hazard: 2
 Jumps: 0
 Players: 3-5
 High Score Limit: 5

+The Daedalus Robotics Lab is in lockdown after personnel were fatally compromised in a random incident.
+Reports are linking the events to a work tool found at the scene, now classified as Artifact 21.
+Further details are undisclosed.

+Daedalus Robotics Lab’s parent company, Jensen-Hung, is excited to offer an attractive opportunity to any self-motivated freelancers in the sector!
+Taking on the important role of Temporary Maintenance Crew, contractees are tasked with retrieving Artifact 21 for analysis.
+Caution is advised; discretion is enforced.

+Jensen-Hung reminds its contractees that they are legally distinct from employees, and as such will receive no compensation in the event they are compromised.
 ```

 ## Players

-As with running a session, running your character doesn't require any changes.
-Between sessions, however, you'll have some bookkeeping to do!
+As with running a session, running a character doesn't require any changes.
+Between sessions, however, you'll have some bookkeeping to do.

-I suggest keeping a small log to track the contracts your character has taken on, how much they were paid, and whether they gained any conditions.
+I suggest keeping a small log to track the contracts a character has taken on, how much they were paid, and whether they gained any conditions.

 ### Before each session

-After finding a suitable contract, it's helpful to share your sheet and history with the Warden.
-This will give them a chance to get familiar with your skillset and flag any non-standard gear you might have picked up.
-Space is a big place, and your cache of loot may not be suitable for every contract.
+Provide the Warden with your

 ### Post-session

-At the end of each session, be sure to update your sheet:
+At the end of each session, update your sheet:

 1. Get paid
 2. Raise your High Score by 1